huan/docker-simple-mail-forwarder/README.md

 ------------------------------------
 If you have a domain name, only want to have a(or a few) email address from this domain, but forward all the emails to gmail(etc).
 SMF is exactly what you need. (with [Docker](http://docker.com))

 This docker was built for maximum **simple** & **easy** to use because of this reason.
 I had many domains and need email address of them(for fun/work), and I hate config mail server.
 Some dns provider provide free email forwarding service for their own domain. some not.
-And some email forwarding service is not free.
+And almose all email forwarding service is not free.
 So I decided to make it myself(thanks docker).

 ### Related Services
 - [DuoCircle Email Forwarding](http://www.duocircle.com/services/email-forwarding) From $59.95/year